chakra-ui/chakra-ui/MIGRATION.md

 We've removed support for functions in the theme object due to the performance implications.

-> NOTE 🚨: We now require the theme to serializable.
+> NOTE 🚨: We now require the theme to be serializable.

 Consider the following approach instead: